- Both MRI with and without contrast are non-invasive and painless.

 Due to possible side effects, you shouldn’t have a contrast MRI without your physician’s advice.
 And in most cases of sports injuries, back pain, and work-related injuries, a health professional usually won’t recommend an intravenous contrast MRI exam.

-Non-contrast MRIs are especially recommended for pregnant women and kidney function compromised patients who can’t typically use contrast MRI medical imaging.
+Non-contrast MRIs are especially recommended for pregnant women, patients whose kidney function are compromised, and for anyone who can’t typically use contrast MRI medical imaging.